 Chestnut Street Lane Restrictions: Chestnut Street between 30th and 32nd streets has been restricted to two lanes of travel as part of several traffic pattern changes and disruptions associated with the Chestnut Street Bridge Rehabilitation project.
 PennDOT released a Summer 2018 Construction Update detailing further closures associated with this work.
 Drexel University advises students, faculty, professional staff and visitors to expect delays and detours when traveling by vehicle through the areas affected by the project and to use public transportation and carpools whenever possible.
 For more information on this project, including a construction schedule, visit chestnutstreetbridges.com.

-Drexel Square: Brandywine Realty Trust has begun construction of Drexel Square, the first development in the Schuylkill Yards project.
+Drexel Square: Brandywine Realty Trust is in the midst of building Drexel Square, the first development in the Schuylkill Yards project.
 This public square is being developed on the west side of 30th Street between Market Street and JFK Boulevard.
 The sidewalk will remain partially accessible to pedestrians along JFK Boulevard and 30th Street around the Drexel Square construction site.
 Please use caution when traveling through the area.